Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Const prfx As String = "X"

-The LoadListView() Function is the main program.
+The LoadListView() function serves as the main program.

 Set lvwList = Me.ListView1.Object